 Making Augmented and Virtual Reality Accessible

-Summer 2021 | New York City, NY
+Summer 2022 | New York City, NY

 About the Program

-Augmented and virtual reality (XR) technologies have become popular consumer products.
+Augmented and virtual reality (XR) technologies are popular consumer products.
 But the devices, development and authoring tools, and content that make up the XR ecosystem pose barriers for people with disabilities.
 How can you present a 3D virtual environment to a person with a visual impairment?
 How should you provide captions in 3D to someone who is hard-of-hearing?
 How can a person with a motor control disability navigate a 3D world?